guillermoamaral/Webside/docs/api/code/methods/get.md

 -   `needsRecompilation` specifies whether the last compilation of method has any issue, for instance, when a instance variable was removed from the class definition and a method accessing it should be revised and recompiled.
 This mark is used to color the method differently to bring developers attention.
 -   `ast` is a simplified version of the method's abstract syntax tree used for some functionalities (see [Method AST](#method-ast) below)
 -   `annotations` is list of annotations helpful to code linting (see [Method Annotations](#method-annotations) below)
+-   `modified` is an optional property indicating whether the method was modified in the current session.

 _Note: optional properties such as `bytecodes`, `disassembly` or `annotations` should not be included if they are not requested in the query._